Website visitor tracking by CheckStat

 First, choose a period (for example, last 7 days) and, if needed, enable or disable Auto refresh.

-Next, add one Include block with a target condition (for example, Country = Germany
+Next, add one Include block with a target condition (for example, Country = Germany).
+Then refine with AND (for example, Browser name = Opera) or broaden with OR (Germany OR France).

 If needed, adjust columns via Show columns.
 And be sure to record changes (outside the tool) as you switch filters — it makes patterns easier to spot.